larkin1/Brian-V2/README.md

 ## What can Brian do?
 Not much at the moment, currently brian is just a shell waiting to be filled with commands.

+## Where is Brian v1?
+In the deepest, darkest depths of my dusty old computer, never to be seen by anyone but myself 😉

 ## To-do:
 ### Features:
  - Song Downloader